Webinar Popup Cancel button

 The inner container holds the actual product and can be bottles, jars, etc.

-For example, The bottle holding a deodorant acts as the internal and external container as it’s not displayed with the packaging it shipped in.
+Note: If your product is not displayed in an outer container, the inner container becomes the outer container.
+For example, the bottle holding a deodorant acts as the internal and external container as it’s not displayed with the packaging it shipped in.

 3. Ideal PDP size